ppeble/emissary-ingress.dev/docs/pre-release/topics/install/upgrade/helm/emissary-1.14/emissary-2.4.md

 import Alert from '@material-ui/lab/Alert';

-# Upgrade $productName$ 1.14.X to $productName$ $version$ (YAML)
+# Upgrade $productName$ 1.14.X to $productName$ $versionTwoX$ (Helm)

 <Alert severity="info">
-  This guide covers migrating from $productName$ 1.14.X to $productName$ $version$.
+  This guide covers migrating from $productName$ 1.14.X to $productName$ $versionTwoX$.
 If this is not your <b>exact</b> situation, see the <a href="../../../../migration-matrix">migration matrix</a>.
 </Alert>

 <Alert severity="warning">
-  This guide is written for upgrading an installation made without using Helm.
+  This guide is written for upgrading an installation originally made using Helm.
-  If you originally installed with Helm, see the <a href="../../../helm/emissary-1.14/emissary-2.3">Helm-based upgrade instructions</a>.
+  If you did not install with Helm, see the <a href="../../../yaml/emissary-1.14/emissary-2.4">YAML-based upgrade instructions</a>.
 </Alert>

-We're pleased to introduce $productName$ $version$!
+We're pleased to introduce $productName$ $versionTwoX$!
 The 2.X family introduces a number of changes to allow $productName$ to more gracefully handle larger installations (including multitenant or multiorganizational installations), reduce memory footprint, and improve performance.
 In keeping with [SemVer](https://semver.org), $productName$ 2.X introduces